lindseygreenhill/Gov1347/polls.md

 ### Model 2: State Level Polls

-The national poll model appears to be a good predictive model based off of its in-sample and out-sample statistics.
-However, the American presidentiial election is not decided by the national popular vote, but rather the electoral college.
+The national poll model appears to be a good predictive model based off of its in-sample and out-sample summary statistics.
+However, the American presidential election is not decided by the national popular vote, but rather the electoral college.
 Thus, it could be more informative to predict the election on a state-by-state basis.
 In order to build this state model, I ran linear regressions for each individual state using historical polling data from that state.
-As with the national model, I calculated both an incumbent and challenger model for every state.
+As with the national model, I built both an incumbent and challenger model for every state.

 The independent variable for each regression is calculated by taking